performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Performance Metrics
 ~~~~~~~~~~~~~~~~~~~

-PMAPInaming metricsperformance metricsconcept Across all of the
-supported performance metric domains, there are a large number of
+Across all of the supported performance metric domains, there are a large number of
 performance metrics.
 Each metric has its own structure and semantics.
 PCP presents a uniform interface to these metrics, independent of the
 underlying metric data source.

-PMNSbrief descriptionThe Performance Metrics Name Space (PMNS) provides
+The Performance Metrics Name Space (PMNS) provides
 a hierarchical classification of human-readable metric names, and a
 mapping from these external names to internal metric identifiers.
 See
-`Performance Metrics Name Space <#LE94677-PARENT>`__, for a description
+`Performance Metrics Name Space <#performance-metrics-name-space>`__, for a description
 of the PMNS.

 .. _id5188440: